krasiyan/chatag/README.md

 ## Development tips

-Start the basic API server and the client's development server:
+Start the API server and the client's development server:

     $ npm run develop

 This starts two separate HTTP servers:

-- `http://127.0.0.1:3000` - The loopback API server
+- `http://127.0.0.1:3000` - The loopback API server (serving the pre-build client)
   - `http://127.0.0.1:3000/status` - The loopback status page
   - `http://127.0.0.1:3000/explorer` - The loopback API expolorer
 - `http://127.0.0.1:3001` - The development React server

+Run the API server only:

+    $ npm run develop:server

+Run the React development server only:

+    $ npm run develop:client

+Built the React client app, which will be served under `http://127.0.0.1:3000/` (if the API server is running):

+    $ npm run build:client

+Run the full test pipeline:

+    $ npm run test

+Run code linter only:

+    $ npm run test:lint

+Run the client tests only:

+    $ npm run test:client

+Run the NSP security tests only:

+    $ npm run test:posttest

 ## Server management